CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![shorthand image](assets/teach-1-bits/ight-t108.jpg){: .teach1}\
 Teaching 1: Demonstrating how raising is just writing the word in full, then erasing the IGH.\
-lite, right
+lite, right,

 ![shorthand image](assets/revised-split/ight-r17.jpg){: .rev}\
-Revised: sight, alight
+Revised: sight, alight,

 It is better to show the vowel after I and R, so as to show which consonant it is by the way it is turned.
 (Teaching 1)

 #### -IGNANT, -IGNITY `eg`

 ![shorthand image](assets/revised-split/ignant,ignity-r20.jpg){: .rev}\
-Revised: indignant or indignity, dignity
+Revised: indignant or indignity, dignity,

 #### INCOM- -- See COM-